Gaming PC vs Console: Which is Right for You?

 Gaming PC Performance

-A high-end gaming PC can target 4K at 60–120 FPS in demanding games and much higher frame rates in competitive titles at lower settings or resolution.
-PC also has a higher ceiling for esports, where 240+ FPS is a realistic target on high-refresh monitors.
-GPU upgrades can extend performance over time as new games raise hardware requirements.
+A well-specced gaming PC can target 4K at 60–120 FPS in demanding games and much higher (144–240+ FPS) in competitive titles at lower settings or resolution.
+Upscaling and frame-generation tech (DLSS/FSR) can further boost performance.
+Because you can upgrade the GPU over time, you can extend performance as new games raise requirements.

 Console Performance (PS5, Xbox Series X/S)